-Article VIII, Section 15 of the Ohio Constitution authorizes the General Assembly to pass laws for the borrowing of money and the issuance of general obligations of the state for the purpose of making grants, loans, and loan guarantees for research and development of coal technology to encourage the use of Ohio coal.
+Article VIII, Section 15 of the Ohio Constitution authorizes the General Assembly to pass laws in order to borrow money and issue general obligations of the state for the purpose of making grants, loans, and loan guarantees for research and development of coal technology in order to encourage the use of Ohio coal.
 The aggregate principal amount of such money borrowed and such bonds and other obligations issued is capped at \$100 million outstanding at any given time.
 Pursuant to this authority, current law authorizes the Ohio Air Quality Development Authority's Coal Development Office to operate to assist in financing coal research and development, coal research and development projects, and coal research and development facilities.1